WesStep/towerOfHanoi/README.md

 ## Purpose

 This was to help me learn how to manipulate the DOM with JavaScript.
-In the early stages it also helped me learn the HTML Click and Drag API, along with other draggable functionality.
+In the early stages it also helped me learn the HTML Click and Drag API, along with other draggable functionality, though it didn't keep that functionality throughout the development process.

 ## "Final" Product